PREREQUISITE FOR

 Anderson, has encountered several companies that spend two-thirds of

-product development resources on the above three activities which really
+product development resources on the last three bullets, which really

 puts their future in doubt if that future depends on new product development.